CLES Cornwall Inclusivity Committee

 I am the Senior College Administrator for CLES Cornwall and act as secretary to the Committee.
 I joined the University in 2009 and have seen the Penryn campus grow considerably over the years and become very successful.
 However the campus maintains its friendly, relaxed feel and is still a place where you will see someone you know every time you leave your office.
 It’s a great place to work.
 Serving on this committee is one of the ways we can make sure it remains a great place to work.

 I am Professor of Ecology, Head of Department and Member of the Inclusivity Committee for the College of Life and Environmental Sciences in Cornwall.
-I am Director of the Centre for Ecology and Conservation, and Vice President of the British Ecological Society.
+I am Director of the Ecology and Conservation, and Vice President of the British Ecological Society.

 I joined the University of Exeter in 2002 as a Lecturer on a 2-year contract.
 Progressing to a permanent faculty position was perhaps the most stressful phase of my career.
 I joined the Centre for Ecology and Conservation in 2004, and am deeply proud of the vibrant, collaborative and inclusive department that we have become.
 I believe passionately in equality of opportunity for all academics, without prejudice.
 I also believe that success requires talent and diligence.
 Inclusivity principles mean that the Department should provide opportunities for talent and diligence to flourish and be rewarded.
 I am pleased that career progression at the University of Exeter now recognises academic citizenship alongside research and educational excellence.
 I accept that I have unconscious biases and professional weaknesses, and rely on critical friends to help me understand and conquer them.